compulab-yokneam/Documentation/etc/internal/getting_started.md

         1:8      MX865   SDPS:   0x1FC9 0x0146   0x0002
 ```

-5) As soon as the device recognized by the host issue:
+5) As soon as the device recognized by the host, issue this command for dploying the bootloader to the device:
 ```
-sudo uuu -v -d /path/to/imx-boot-iot-gate-imx8plus-sd.bin-flash_evk
+sudo uuu -v -b emmc /path/to/imx-boot-iot-gate-imx8plus-sd.bin-flash_evk
 ```